Want to know a cool fact? Women are the fastest-growing demographic in gun ownership.

 6. The Sisterhood of the Outdoors

-The Sisterhood of the Outdoors, which formerly operated under the name Babes, Bullets, and Broadheads, is an organization dedicated to growing the community of women hunters and increasing retention of new hunters.
+The Sisterhood of the Outdoors — formerly operated under the name Babes, Bullets, and Broadheads — dedicates itself to growing the community of women hunters and increasing retention of new hunters.

-The group was founded in 2010 by three friends, including Amy Ray who also contributes over at the Women’s Outdoor News, who just wanted to help women get the opportunity to hunt with other women by organizing guided hunting trips for women.
+The organization was founded in 2010 by three friends, including Amy Ray who also contributes over at the Women’s Outdoor News.

-It’s all of the fun of a hunt with friends without all of the stress of setting it up — especially for women who, like most of the Sisterhood of the Outdoors’ participants, have never been on a guided hunt before.
-Plus, they’re great opportunities to find already vetted outfitters and guides working in the area where you want to hunt.
+It’s all of the fun of a hunt with friends without all of the stress of setting it up — especially for women who have never been on a guided hunt.
+Plus, these present excellent opportunities to find vetted outfitters and guides working the area you want to hunt.

 Take one trip and you’ll find out why 88% of those ladies use one of the Sisterhood of the Outdoors’ outfitters again.

-And even if you’re not sure about going on a trip with the Sisterhood of the Outdoors, it’s still worth checking out their blog, which is full of helpful guides and interesting personal accounts.
+And even if you’re not sure about going on a trip with the Sisterhood of the Outdoors, it’s still worth checking out their blog.
+It’s chock-full of helpful guides and interesting personal accounts.